-- 1. Finding.
-The Planning Commission recommends that the City Council finds that the Reduced Intensity Alternative is environmentally superior to the proposed project, and that CEQA permits the consideration of other alternatives that achieve the stated project goals and objectives. - 2.
-Supporting Explanation.
-The Reduced Intensity Alternative would result in the greatest aggregate reduction in environmental effects when compared to the Project.
+1. Finding.
+The City Council hereby finds that the Reduced Intensity Alternative is environmentally superior to the proposed project, and that CEQA permits the consideration of other alternatives that achieve the stated project goals and objectives.

+2. Supporting Explanation.
+The City Council hereby finds that the Reduced Intensity Alternative would result in the greatest aggregate reduction in environmental effects when compared to the Project.
 The Reduced Intensity Alternative would, to a limited degree, realize attainment of the basic Project Objectives.
 On this basis, and for the purposes of CEQA and the EIR Alternative Analysis, the Reduced Intensity Alternative is identified as the environmentally superior alternative.

 While CEQA indicates that socioeconomic effects are not appropriate as a lone determinant in selection of an alternative, they are important considerations for decision-makers.
 With respect to socioeconomics, the Project and the Reduced Intensity Alternative would each have beneficial effects for the area.
 Development under the Project, or the Reduced Intensity Alternative would contribute to available housing, area employment and the City's overall tax base.
 However, as noted previously, because the scope of residential products would be substantively reduced under the Reduced Intensity Alternative, the resulting effective realization of the Project Objectives, to include economic benefits to the City and region, would be substantively diminished.

 SECTION 9: STATEMENT OF OVERRIDING CONSIDERATIONS.
-The Pomona Planning Commission recommends that the City Council adopt the Statement of Overriding Considerations with respect to the significant unavoidable impacts associated with adoption of the Project as addressed in the EIR, specifically: Transportation/Traffic - SR-71 Northbound (NB) Ramps / Rio Rancho Road Intersection; Rancho Valley Drive/Auto Center Drive/Rio Rancho Road Intersection; Roadway Segment of Rio Rancho Road from Rancho Valley Drive to SR-71 NB; and Westbound (WB) Left Turn Lanes at SR-71 SB Ramps at Rio Rancho Road.
+The Pomona City Council hereby adopts the Statement of Overriding Considerations with respect to the significant unavoidable impacts associated with adoption of the Project as addressed in the EIR, specifically: Transportation/Traffic - SR-71 Northbound (NB) Ramps / Rio Rancho Road Intersection; Rancho Valley Drive/Auto Center Drive/Rio Rancho Road Intersection; Roadway Segment of Rio Rancho Road from Rancho Valley Drive to SR-71 NB; andWestbound (WB) Left Turn Lanes at SR-71 SB Ramps at Rio Rancho Road.

-The Planning Commission recommends that the Council declare that, pursuant to CEQA Guidelines Section 15093, the benefits of the proposed Project balance against any significant and unavoidable environmental impacts in determining whether to approve the proposed Project.
+The City Council hereby declares that, pursuant to CEQA Guidelines Section 15093, the benefits of the proposed Project balance against any significant and unavoidable environmental impacts in determining whether to approve the proposed Project.
 If the benefits of the proposed Project outweigh the unavoidable adverse environmental impacts, those impacts are considered "acceptable."

-The Planning Commission recommends that the Council declare that the EIR has identified and discussed significant effects that may occur as a result of the Project.
+The City Council hereby declares that the EIR has identified and discussed significant effects that may occur as a result of the Project.
 With the implementation of the mitigation measures discussed in the EIR, these impacts can be mitigated to a level of less than significant except for the unavoidable and significant impact discussed in Section 4 of this Resolution.

-The Planning Commission recommends that the Council declare that a reasonable and good faith effort has been made to eliminate or substantially mitigate the potential impacts resulting from the Project.
+The City Council hereby declares that a reasonable and good faith effort has been made to eliminate or substantially mitigate the potential impacts resulting from the Project.

-The Planning Commission recommends that the Council declare that to the extent any mitigation measures recommended to the City are not to be incorporated, such mitigation measures are infeasible because they would impose restrictions on the Project that would prohibit the realization of specific economic, social, and other benefits that the Council finds outweigh the unmitigated impacts.
+The City Council hereby declares that to the extent any mitigation measures recommended to the City are not to be incorporated, such mitigation measures are infeasible because they would impose restrictions on the Project that would prohibit the realization of specific economic, social, and other benefits that the Council finds outweigh the unmitigated impacts.

-The Planning Commission recommends that the Council further find that except for the Project, all other alternatives set forth in the EIR are infeasible because they would prohibit or not fully realize the Project objectives and/or specific economic, social or other benefits that the Council finds outweigh any environmental benefits of the alternatives.
+The City Council hereby further finds that except for the Project, all other alternatives set forth in the EIR are infeasible because they would prohibit or not fully realize the Project objectives and/or specific economic, social or other benefits that the Council finds outweigh any environmental benefits of the alternatives.